 In addition to the prevention tips above, performing regular skin self-exams, or having a physician perform a professional skin exam annually, can be beneficial in early detection of skin cancer.

-What to Do if You Feel You’re at Risk for Skin Cancer
+What to Do if You Feel You’re at Risk

 If an area on your skin looks suspicious or concerns you, speak with your primary care doctor or dermatologist immediately.
 If your doctor suspects that you may have skin cancer, he or she will do further examination and testing.
 The sooner you have it checked out, the easier it can be to cure.